 Making their comics debut in 1963, those mutants wouldn’t hit the big screen until 2000, when Usual Suspects director Bryan Singer teamed up with screenwriter David Hayter to bring the story of Professor X, Magneto, Jean Grey, and Wolverine to moviegoers.
 Since then, the X-Men have had sequels, prequels, and spin-offs, but what has remained constant is audiences’ fascination with these characters’ otherness.
 Lee’s “cowardly” decision to make them mutants has, in fact, been the secret to their enduring appeal.
 No matter the era, the X-Men resonate with viewers who feel like outsiders, connecting with fans either because of their nerdy love of comic books, their sexual orientation, their racial heritage, or another marker of social “otherness.”
 Superheroes are often thought of as invincible, but the X-Men, despite their fabulous powers, always come across as underdogs: misunderstood, outnumbered, fighting to be accepted for who they are.
 It’s so much easier to relate to them than to Tony Stark.

 Unfortunately, Hollywood hasn’t always done right by the X-Men.
 Even the franchise’s best movies failed to capture the zeitgeist the way the later Marvel Cinematic Universe movies did, and as magnetic of a presence as Hugh Jackman was, those standalone Wolverine movies can be pretty rough.
 (One of the chief reasons Ryan Reynolds’s Deadpool films are so good is that they take aim at the many X-Men cinematic lowlights.)
-With Dark Phoenix about to hit theaters amidst months of bad buzz, we wanted to spend a moment celebrating the series’ peaks — and lamenting the false steps and terrible creative decisions that stalled the mutants’ momentum.
+With The New Mutants finally hitting theaters after years of delays, we wanted to spend a moment celebrating the series’ peaks — and lamenting the false steps and terrible creative decisions that stalled the mutants’ momentum.
 Here’s every X-Men movie, ranked from worst to best.

 Most well-known now for how terrible its version of Ryan Reynolds’s Deadpool is, X-Men Origins: Wolverine is pretty terrible in plenty of other ways, too.
 The attempt to tell the origin story of Wolverine doesn’t provide any insight into the character — if anything, it trivializes his backstory; by filling in the gaps, it takes away much of his mystery — and it strains under the pressure of trying to tie into a larger X-Men universe.
 (By the way, this is not a problem unique to this film, but one it in particular struggles with.)
 The movie was a fiasco for Fox as well, thanks to an early print of the film leaking to the internet, and the poor response led the studio to reboot not just Wolverine but the whole franchise, ending a planned “Origins” series and shifting to the “First Class” idea.